vanessaxuuan/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Teaching Assistant Contact Helper (TACH)` and the **Actor** is the `Teaching Assistant (TA)`, unless specified otherwise)

-**Use case: UC01 - add a new module**
+**Use case: UC01 - Add a Student**

 **MSS:**

-1. TA adds a new module by module code
+1. TA adds a new student to the contact list by giving their name, their email and their class
-2. Module added to the module list
+2. Student successfully added to the list

     Use case ends.

-**Extensions:**
+**Extensions**

 * 1a.
-The module is already exist
+The command has an invalid name, email and/or class.
+  * 1a1.
+TACH prompts the TA to type in the valid parameters.
+  Step 1a1 is repeated until the data entered is correct.

+    Use case resumes from step 2.

+* 1b.
+The command does not have a name, email and/or class.
+    * 1b1.
+TACH prompts the TA to add in the valid parameters.
+    Step 1b1 is repeated until the data entered is correct.

+      Use case resumes from step 2.
+<br><br>

+**Use case: UC02 - Add a Class to a Student**

+**MSS:**

+1. TA adds a new class to a student by giving the relevant class.
+2. The new class is successfully added to the student.

     Use case ends.

-**Use case: UC02 - add a new class to a module**

-**MSS:**

-1. TA adds a new class base on the module by class title
-2. Class added to the module

-    Use case ends

 **Extensions**

 * 1a.
-The module is not exist
-  * 1a1. <u> Adds a new module (UC01) </u> with the module code automatically
+The command has an invalid class.
+  * 1a1.
+TACH prompts the TA to type in a valid class.
+  Step 1a1 is repeated until a valid class is entered.

-      Use case resumes from step2.
+    Use case resumes from step 2.
+<br><br>

-**Use case: UC03 - add a student to a class**
+**Use case: UC03 - Delete a Student**

 **MSS:**

+1. TA requests to view all students.
+2. TACH shows a list of students.
-1. TA adds a new student based on the class by student name
+3. TA requests to delete a specific student in the list by their index on the list.
-2. Student added to the class
+4. TACH deletes the student from the class.

-   Use case ends
+    Use case ends.

 **Extensions**

 * 1a.
-The class is not exist
-  * 1a1. <u> Adds a new class (UC02) </u> with the class title automatically
+The student list is empty.
+There are no students that can be deleted.

-    Use case resumes from step2.
+  Use case ends.

 * 1b.
-Both module and class not exist
-    * 1b1.  <u> Adds a new module (UC01) </u> with the module code automatically
-    * 1b2.  <u> Adds a new class (UC02) </u> with the class title automatically
+TA chooses instead to find students from a specific class.

+  Use case resumes at step 2.

+* 3a.
+The given index is invalid.
+  * 3a1.
+TACH prompts the TA to type in a valid index.
+  Step 3a1 is repeated until a valid index is entered.

-      Use case resumes from step2.
+  Use case resumes at step 4.
+<br><br>

-**Use case: UC04 - view a module**
+**Use case: UC04 - Delete Class from Student**

 **MSS:**

-1. TA request to view a module code
+1. TA requests to delete a class from a student.
-2. TACH shows a list of classes from that module and a list of all students added to the module
+2. The class is successfully deleted from the student.

     Use case ends.

-**Extensions:**
+**Extensions**

 * 1a.
-The module is not exist
+The class requested is an invalid class or the student is not under that class.
+  * 1a1.
+TACH prompts the TA to type a valid class.
+  Step 1a1 is repeated until a valid class is entered.

+* 1b.
+The class requested to be deleted is the only class the student has.
+  * 1b1.
+TACH notifies the TA that the class cannot be deleted.

     Use case ends.
+<br><br>

-**Use case: UC05 - Delete a student from a class**
+**Use case: UC05 - Clearing All Students**

-**MSS**
+**MSS:**

-1. TA requests to view all students from a class
+1. TA chooses to clear all students from their contact list.
-2. TACH shows a list of student from that class
-3. TA requests to delete a specific student in the list
-4. TACH deletes the student from the class
+2. TACH completely clears its list.

     Use case ends.

-**Extensions**

-* 2a.
-The student list from the class is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-TACH shows an error message.

-      Use case resumes at step 2.

 *{More to be added}*